Widowed husband sues driver, bars after DUI crash killed bride on wedding night

 The owner of El Gallo Bar & Grill declined to comment.
 Representatives of the other three establishments did not immediately respond Thursday afternoon to emails.

 A taqueria that had recently hired Komoroski is also accused of negligence and recklessness.
-Taco Boy supervisors coerced the new server into consuming “a dangerous amount of alcohol” at an employee function before the fatal crash, according to the complaint.
+An unnamed Taco Boy supervisor coerced the new server into consuming “a dangerous amount of alcohol” at an employee function before the fatal crash, according to the complaint.

-In a statement on its website, Taco Boy denied that any employee event involving drinking occurred.
+In a statement on its website, Taco Boy denied that an “officially organized employee function around drinking” occurred.
 The statement said video footage, staff interviews and sales receipts confirm that Komoroski, who has since been fired, did not enter the restaurant on the day of the accident.

 Hutchinson and other family members seek unspecified damages.
 Miller experienced “conscious physical pain” before she died, the complaint says, and Hutchinson has suffered “psychological trauma” after witnessing her death.

-Note: This story has been updated to correct that the lawsuit alleges that an unnamed Taco Boy supervisor coerced Komoroski into consuming alcohol, not unnamed supervisors.